jmcerrejon/misapuntesde/src/2024/02/read_medium_articles_for_free.md

 I've tested and It doesn't works on _Safari_, but It does on _Brave_.
 I have to say that it does not always work, especially in cases where the article is very recent, but in most cases, It works.

+Another solution is to use [removepaywall.com](https://www.removepaywall.com), as extension or web service.

 Now you will be able to read it without any problem.

 You're welcome! :smiley: